WW92030-STORAGE/WITNESS_CLONE/README.md

 - IF YOU OWN A PRIMAGEN OR RARE PROTOGEN (AS DEFINED BY ZOR) YOU ARE PROHIBITED FROM USING THIS CODE UNTIL FURTHER NOTICE.

 # WITNESS_CLONE
 - Clone of The Witness by Thekla Inc. as a portable interface.
+C++ and Python.
 - This repo attempts to add as much of the puzzle mechanics as possible.
   <br/>
 - This is currently a work in progress.